Imran Khan 'did not allow any PTI leader for conferences' with establishment - ExBulletin

 Gohar urged PTI management to refrain from making statements on this subject until Gandapur and political leaders meet Khan.

-In addition, the founder of the PTI “expressed his concerns” on issues related to Afghan refugees and, in particular, in Afghanistan.
+In addition, the founder of the PTI “expressed his concerns” on questions related to Afghan refugees and, in particular, in Afghanistan.

 Stressing the dissatisfaction of PTI leaders, the founder of the PTI has published strict directives to party leaders to no longer make declarations against each other.